oneapi-src/oneCCL/_sources/collectives_execution.rst.txt

 Example
 +++++++

-In the example below, oneCCL creates 4 threads and pins them to cores with numbers 3, 4, 5, and 6, respectively:
+In the example below, |product_short| creates 4 threads and pins them to cores with numbers 3, 4, 5, and 6, respectively:
 ::

    export CCL_WORKER_COUNT=4